jackyzha0/jackyzha0.github.io/content/thoughts/CRDT.md

 One potential way of overcoming this is to have a small, stable subset of replicas called the core which achieve consensus amongst each other.
 The other replicas asynchronously reconcile their state with core replicas.

 ### Exploiting good connectivity for stronger consistency
 Upgrading network assumption from asynchronous to partially synchronous enables us to potentially define *weak operations* which only *eventually* need to be linearized.

+## Unsolved Problems
+- Concurrent move + edit in sequences is unsolved
+	- Almost all implementations cause duplication

 ## Readings
 - [A comprehensive study of CRDTs](https://hal.inria.fr/inria-00555588/document)